dhansel/PaperTapeReader/README.md

 not exceed the CPS setting.
 * The **LDL** setting specifies the line delay in milliseconds (see PLAY+LDL above)
 * The **SER** setting specifies serial parameters.
 Possible baud rates range from 110-115200.
+Number of data bits can be 5-8.
 Parity can be even, odd or none and one or two stop bits are supported.

 <img src="images/menu3.jpg" width="200">